MohammadMazrouei/Kastel-Game/README.md

 - Color-coded console output enhances the user interface, making gameplay more intuitive and engaging.
 - A random number generator is used to ensure the dynamic and unpredictable allocation of carts.
-- Players can attempt to beat their previous scores or compete against others for a position on the leaderboard.

 ## Contributing